MakerPrepLA/makerprepla/lessons/lesson08/lesson8.md

 ## Turn in your work!

-Please submit a gistcontaining the most challenging or fulfilling piece of code you've written thus far.
+Please submit a gist containing the most challenging or fulfilling piece of code you've written thus far.

 It can be a specific exercise you've completed, semi-related to the concepts we've covered, or code you've written on your own, not at all related to what we've done in class.